ADDITIONAL SAFETY MEASURES IN RESPONSE TO COVID-19

 - No handshakes, hugs, or touching of guests

-- All guests must show proof of negative COVID-19 test in Costa Rica no more than 5 days prior to retreat start date
+- All guests must show proof of negative RT-PCR COVID-19 test no more than 5 days prior to retreat start date

 - If a guest tests positive for COVID-19, or is experiencing a fever in excess of 100°F the morning of the retreat start date, they will not be permitted to board the Soltara bus to the retreat.
 Soltara will provide comfortable accommodations in San Jose near medical facilities, to wait out the duration of their originally booked retreat dates.
 Their deposit will be fully transferable to a future retreat date, and they will be required to take another test and test negative before their next retreat.

 - Guests must sign a COVID-19 waiver upon meetup, in addition to the regular activity waiver, confirming they have not been experiencing any COVID-related symptoms

 - Temperature checks with touchless thermometer prior to boarding Soltara bus

 - Physical exam by a local doctor at the beginning and end of each retreat

 - No more than 2 people sharing a room

 - Individual cups provided for ayahuasca medicine